plvglbsdf/web4crypto/README.md

 Simple web servers for testing cryptographic tactics
 ----------------------------------------------------

-1. `timed_pw.py`: Creates preliminary page for Marek Majkowski's Crypto demonostration.
+1. `timed_pw.py`: Runs in Python 3.2.
+Creates preliminary page for Marek Majkowski's Crypto demonostration.
 Does the following:

  * generates a password;